In wake of 'Surviving R. Kelly,' a Chicago prosecutor urges alleged victims to come forward

 A Chicago-area prosecutor on Tuesday asked that anyone who is alleging abuse by singer R. Kelly contact her office to investigate their claims, adding that families of two alleged victims have already come forward.

-Cook County State's Attorney Kim Foxx made the request at a Tuesday press conference on the heels of the airing last week of the Lifetime docuseries, "Surviving R. Kelly," which chronicles decades of the singer's alleged sexual misconduct.
+Cook County State's Attorney Kim Foxx made the request at a Tuesday news conference in Chicago on the heels of the airing last week of the Lifetime docuseries, "Surviving R. Kelly," which chronicles decades of the singer's alleged sexual misconduct.

 "In order to have an investigation we have to have victims and witnesses who are willing to come forward with information," Foxx said.
 "Allegations of domestic violence or sexual assault require someone to say what they've seen, heard or experienced."